osgi/osgi.enroute.site/_services/osgi.enroute.rest.api.md

 		}
 	}

-Assuming a default root of `/rest`, this will provide a REST end-point of the earlier example URL.
+Assuming a default root of `/rest`, this will provide a REST end-point of the earlier example URL `GET /rest/upper/<word>?alphaonly=true`.

 ## Extra Conversions for the Body